lwindolf/gedit-plugininstaller/README.md

 ## Adding Plugins

-If you want to add another plugin please add to to plugin-list.json and make a pull request.
+If you want to add another plugin please add it to plugin-list.json and make a pull request.

 ## Dependencies